-FIG. 5: [Color online] Binding curve of two Bz molecules in different high-symmetry configurations identified by the set of inserts and calculated in vdW-DF in isolation from the surface.
+FIG. 5.
+(Color online) Binding curve of two Bz molecules in different high-symmetry configurations identified by the set of inserts and calculated in vdW-DF in isolation from the surface.
 The two Bz's lies entirely within a common plane and the abscissa gives the distance between the center of two Bz's.
-We label the configurations shown in the lower left, lower right and upper right corner as acene-like(A), mixed(M) and phenyl-like(P).
-The most favorable A configuration (solid curve) has an optimal binding distance of 6.9 Å, and corresponding vdW-DF binding energy is 32 meV.
+We label the configurations shown in the lower left, lower right and upper right corner as A, M, and P. The most favorable A configuration (solid curve) has an optimal binding distance of 6.9 Å and corresponding vdW-DF binding energy is 32 meV.